kgopotsomaifo/JavaScript-Variables-and-control-structures/README.md

-# JavaScript-Variables-and-control-structures
+# JavaScript Variables and control structures
 HyperionDev Capstone project

-# JavaScript Variables and control structures

-Description:
+# Description:

-This is a programme is a temperature metric converter.
+This programme is a temperature metric converter.

 ## Usage